-There are six linguistic super-families among North American Indians, each differing more than Hindi and Chinese.
-Of those, five were found in California, having 78 mutually unintelligible languages, one third of all native languages in North America.
+Of the 6 linguistic super-families among North American Indians (each differing more than Hindi and Chinese), 5 were found in California.
+There were 78 mutually unintelligible languages, one third of all native languages in North America.
 Inland areas with colder winters were more linguistically dynamic and homogeneous, while coastal tongues were more stable and differentiated.
 In the Costanoan nation alone, there were 41 separate "tribelets," many speaking mutually unintelligible dialects.
 No accepted explanation exists for why the density of Indian language differences along the California coast exceeded that of any other region in North America.